MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-380-Orderly-Liquidation-Authority/subpart-A-General-Miscellaneous-Provisions/section-380.8.md

 (*2*) Furnishing general economic information and advice, general economic statistical forecasting services, and industry studies;

-(*3*) Providing advice in connection with mergers, acquisitions, divestitures, investments, joint ventures, leveraged buyouts, recapitalizations, capital structurings, financing transactions and similar transactions, and conducting financial feasibility studies; 5
+(*3*) Providing advice in connection with mergers, acquisitions, divestitures, investments, joint ventures, leveraged buyouts, recapitalizations, capital structurings, financing transactions and similar transactions, and conducting financial feasibility studies;5

 5 Feasibility studies do not include assisting management with the planning or marketing for a given project or providing general operational or management advice.